DAY 1: Arrival in Killarney

 32km • 7 - 10 hours • (↑) 690m

 After crossing the fast-flowing Blackwater River, you descend to the shore of Kenmare Bay – a lovely setting for a picnic with views across to the Beara Peninsula.
 Kenmare itself is a pretty market-town with a lively pub scene and some fantastic places to eat.

 24km • 6 - 8 hours • (↑) 675m

 This walk is a lovely way to finish your tour.
-Follow the Old Kenmare Road back into Esknamucky Glen where you may even spot some Irish Red Deer.
-From here continue past Torc Waterfall, Muckross Abbey and onwards into Killarney.
+Follow the quiet Old Kenmare Road up into the hills and then onwards into Esknamucky Glen, where you may even spot some Irish Red Deer.
+From here you will retrace your walk from Day 2 through the Glen, past Torc Waterfall, Muckross Abbey and onwards into Killarney.

 DAY 11: Departure from Killarney

 There are regular bus and train services from Killarney.
 Full details provided upon booking.